vmkcom/dropbox-js/doc/getting_started.md

 involved than the one-liners above.

-The `Dropbox.Drivers.Chrome` section in the [authentication doc](./auth_drivers.md) has a step-by-step process for setting up the Chrome OAuth driver.
+The `Dropbox.Drivers.Chrome` section in the
+[built-in OAuth drivers doc](built_in.md) has a step-by-step process for setting up the Chrome OAuth driver.

 ### Shared Code